Deformations of Coisotropic Submanifolds in Jacobi Manifolds: Introduction

-One purpose of the present article is to extend the construction of an $L_\infty$-algebra attached to a coisotropic submanifold $S$ in a Jacobi manifold, generalizing analogous constructions in \cite{OP2005} (symplectic case), \cite{CF2007} (Poisson case), \cite{LO2012} (locally conformal symplectic case).
-Our construction encompasses all the known cases as special cases and reveals the prominent role of the Atiyah algebroid $\der\, L$ of a line bundle $L$.
+One purpose of the present article is to extend the construction of an $L_\infty$-algebra attached to a coisotropic submanifold $S$ to the Jacobi case, generalizing analogous constructions in \cite{OP2005} (symplectic case), \cite{CF2007} (Poisson case), \cite{LO2012} (locally conformal symplectic case).
+Our construction encompasses all the known cases as special cases and reveals the prominent role of the gauge algebroid $\der L$ of a line bundle $L$.
 In all previous cases $L$ is a trivial line bundle while it is not necessarily so for general Jacobi manifolds.
 As a new special case, our construction canonically applies to coisotropic submanifolds in any (not necessarily co-orientable) contact manifold.
 We also provide a global tensorial description of our $L_\infty$-algebra, in the spirit of \cite{CF2007}, originally given in the language of (formal) $Q$-manifolds \cite{AKSZ1997} for the symplectic case (see \cite[Appendix]{OP2005}).

 The $L_\infty$-algebra of a coisotropic submanifold $S$ governs the formal deformation problem of $S$.
 In this respect, another purpose of the present article is to present necessary and sufficient conditions under which the $L_\infty$-algebra of $S$ governs the \emph{non-formal} deformation problem as well.
-Our Proposition \ref{prop:fana} extends - even in the Poisson setting - the sufficient condition given by Sch\"atz and Zambon in \cite{SZ2012} to a necessary and sufficient condition.
+Our Proposition~\ref{prop:fana} extends - even in the Poisson setting - the sufficient condition given by Sch\"atz and Zambon in \cite{SZ2012} to a necessary and sufficient condition.
 We also discuss the relation between Hamiltonian equivalence of coisotropic sections and gauge equivalence of Maurer-Cartan elements.
-We obtain a satisfactory description of this relations (Proposition \ref{prop:MC_gauge}) and discuss its consequences (Theorem \ref{prop:fana1} and Corollary \ref{cor:infequi})
+We obtain a satisfactory description of this relation (Proposition \ref{prop:MC_gauge}) and discuss its consequences (Theorem \ref{prop:fana1} and Corollary \ref{cor:infequi}).